As you operate your business or handle the finance for a client, you would have come across these different payment types, including:

 In 2018, PYMNTS research revealed that 64% of business-to-business (B2B) payments were made with checks.
 However, a report released a year after in 2019 from the Association for Financial Professionals (AFP), underwritten by J.P.
 Morgan (JPMorgan Chase & Co.), states that there has been a decline in B2B transactions check usage, falling to an all-time low of 42% of the business made a check payment.
 Indeed, in 2020, Payments Canada found that 12% of the payment volume came from checks.

 One third (1/3) of the 785 organization that participated in the research wants to stay current and aim for early adoption.
 Additionally, 60% of the organizations believe that electronic payment will allow for faster payments, positively impacting the entire organization.
 In fact, another research on the B2B payments by PYMNTS, in partnership with Mastercard, also found that 59% of businesses believed that digital payment would accelerate payment speed, and 30% of the respondents predicted a decrease in their check usage.
-In 2020, the top three most common payments made using check by B2B included: payroll, professional services, and rent.
+In 2020, the top three most common payments made using checks by B2B included: payroll, professional services, and rent.

 Credit card payments allow the receiver to automatically receives the payment.
 However, the cardholder can pay back later with or without interest depending on when the amount “borrowed” from the credit card company is paid off.
 The traditional credit card is a thin rectangular piece of plastic or metal.
-However, with emerging technology, we are introduced to a digital credit card.
+However, with emerging technology, we are introduced to a digital credit cards.

 For those who only operate in the United States (USA), you might not be familiar with e-Transfer, also known as Interac e-Transfers, and email money transfer (EMT) commonly used in Canada.
 The equivalent payment method in the USA would be PayPal, Zelle, or Venmo.